makhmudislamov/bloodDietMakeSchool/README.md

 # Blood Diet

-**Blood Diet Website** is a web application that returns diet based on blood type
+**Blood Diet Website** is a web application that gives diet based on blood type

 ## User Stories